-The section applies only if the +DVE-2D (2 channel DVE) option has been purchased for the 3025SW.
-This configures the 3025SW to recognize the DVE and place it with the video processing path of the EMC.
+The section applies only if +DVE-2D (2 channel DVE) or +DVE-2D-2 (4 channel DVE) options are ordered for the EMC.
+This configures the EMC to recognize the DVE and place it with the video processing path of the EMC.
 Select the "Check Hardware" button to verify how many DVE channels available.
 Based on the ordering option the correct configuration options are made available to the user.
 This setting is saved with the channel configuration.

-Non-default DVE Location: This check box allows the user to move the position of the DVE in the video processing path from its default location before the Video Mixer.
+- Non-default DVE Location: This check box allows the user to move the position of the DVE in the video processing path from its default location before the Video Mixer.
 When checked, the user can use the Location pull down menu to select the position.
 This configuration setting will fix the position of the DVE functional block.
-This cannot be changed dynamically via automation or manual control.

-Frame Accurate DVE: This check box applies to interlaced video standards only.
+This cannot be changed dynamically via automation or manual control. - Frame Accurate DVE: This check box applies to interlaced video standards only.
 When this option is enabled this forces the 3025EMC DVE hardware to only update the DVE effect on every interlaced frame and not every interlaced field.
 The overall length of the DVE effect scaling/cropping/position is not affected by this option.